umd-lib/avalon/UMD-README.md

 - `SAML_SP_PRIVATE_KEY`: Overrides the `private_key` configuration.
 - `SAML_SP_CERTIFICATE`: Overrides the `certificate` configuration.

+## Matomo Analytics

+The UMD instance of Avalon uses Matomo Analytics (<https://matomo.org/>) for tracking user activity.

+Matomo tracking is enabled when all of the following environment variables are configured with the appropriate values, which can be obtained from the "Digital Collection - Audiovisual (Avalon)" website configuration on the UMD Matomo dashboard:

+* MATOMO_ANALYTICS_URL - URL of the UMD Matomo website
+* MATOMO_ANALYTICS_SITE_ID - The Matomo-provided site id
+* MATOMO_ANALYTICS_CDN_SRC = CDN URL to the UMD Matomo JavaScript script

+If any of the values are not provided, Matomo tracking will be disabled.

 ## Docker Build for K8s Deployment

 The k8s-avalon stack uses the avalon image built from this repository.